jillesvangurp/jsonj/README.md

 - Memory efficient: you can squeeze large amounts of json objects in a modest amount of RAM.
 This is nice if you are doing big data processing projects.
 - Easy to use and lacks the complexity of other solutions.
 All you do is JsonObject o = parseObject(...) and o.toString() or o.serialize(..).
 - There are no annotations or model classes.
 This makes jsonj great for quickly prototyping some logic around any bit of json encountered.
+- You can use the Jackson ObjectMapper with jsonj and have a `class Foo {JsonObject someNestedField; int bar; String foo}` mapped as you would want.
+This allows you to have hybrid schema less Jsonj and strongly typed pojos.
 - A JsonDataObject interface is provided (that includes default methods) that allows you to easily create domain objects based on JsonObject.
 This interface provides a lot of default methods and acts a mixin.
 This gives you the best of both worlds and it is easy to reuse functionality between different domain classes.
 - It relies on the excellent [Jackson](https://github.com/FasterXML/jackson-core) parser for parsing data structures and you might already use jackson.
 - In addition to the popular json format it also supports parsing and serializing to *[Hocon](https://github.com/jclawson/jackson-dataformat-hocon), [BSON](https://github.com/michel-kraemer/bson4jackson), [plist](https://github.com/3breadt/dd-plist), and [YAML](https://github.com/FasterXML/jackson-dataformat-yaml)*.
 So you can deal with tree like data structures and pretend they are all the same.
 For hocon we currently don't have serialization.
 Mostly this support is done via jackson plugins.
 They all drive the same jackson handler in jsonj.
 So, barring downstream parsing issues; you get the same functionality with each of them.
 Also adding support for more jackson plugins is easy.